poorting/internet.nl_batch_scripts/README.md

 ./graphs.py output.duckdb graphs 6
 ```

-To produce graphs for the last N quarters instead of the last N months, add the -q flag:
+To produce graphs for the last N quarters instead of the last N months, add the --quarters or -q flag:
 ```
 ./graphs.py output.duckdb graphs 6 -q
 ```